eric-downes/claude_sync/README.md

 ## Features

-- 🔄 **Full Project Sync** - Download all projects and their knowledge files
+- 🔄 **Project Knowledge Sync** - Download all projects and their knowledge files
 - 📁 **Organized Storage** - Maintains a clean directory structure matching your Claude.ai organization
 - 🎯 **Selective Sync** - Sync specific projects or all projects at once
 - 📊 **Progress Tracking** - Real-time progress updates during sync